 In many places, people's lifestyle is changing rapidly and this affects family relationships.
 Do you think the advantages of this development outweigh the disadvantages?

-The world of work is forever changing at a fast pace.
-Working condition today are not the same as before and people no longer rely on taking one job for life.
-Discuss the possible causes for these changes ad give your suggestion for how people should prepare themselves for work in the future
+The world of work is changing rapidly and people cannot depend on the same job or same conditions of work for life.
+Discuss the possible causes for these changes and give your suggestions on how people should prepare for work in the future.